elgatito/script.elementum.burst/docs/adding_providers.rst

 private
 """""""
-Boolean flag to mark this provider as private.
+Boolean flag to mark this provider as private, see PrivateProviders_.

 separator
 """""""""